 Will the seasonal flu vaccine protect me against the H1N1 flu as well?

 Yes.
-The 2013-2014- flu vaccine will target the H1N1 flu strain and two other influenza strains that are expected to circulate this winter.
+The 2014-2015- flu vaccine will target the H1N1 flu strain and three other influenza strains that are expected to circulate this winter.

 Is it true that that you can get the flu from the flu vaccine?

 This is NOT TRUE.
 You cannot get the flu from the flu vaccine.
 The viruses in the vaccine are either killed (as is the case with the shot) or weakened (as is the case with the nasal spray) so that they cannot cause the flu.
 Some people mistakenly confuse flu symptoms with potential vaccine side effects such as a minor fever.

 What is the live attenuated vaccine and are there individuals who should not receive it?

 The live attenuated vaccine is the flu vaccine that is administered as a nasal spray.
 This is a highly effective vaccine that is licensed for people up to the age of 49.
 This vaccine is not recommended for immune-suppressed patients, patients with chronic cardiovascular, pulmonary (for example, asthma), or metabolic diseases (for example, diabetes or renal insufficiency), and pregnant women.
 This vaccine is also not recommended for household members with close contact with severely immunocompromised persons (for example, acute leukemia patients).
 ACH employees who work in Hem-Onc or PICU cannot be immunized with the nasal spray vaccine.

 Will the flu vaccine make me feel ill?